mit-plv/softmul/README.md

 In the toplevel directory, run `make`, or to get some parallelism, `make -j4`.
 Warning: With too much parallelism (eg `-j8` or unrestricted `-j`), you can run out memory.
 On a lightly-loaded system with 16GB of RAM, `make -j4` should be safe.

+To run the example in the `run` directory, you also need [`spike`](https://github.com/riscv-software-src/riscv-isa-sim).
+We use version 1.1.1-dev as of commit ec3c9357ec58bdd2522eef3d7768b9276ab96b0c, but other versions probably work too.

+The toplevel `make` invokes all required compilation as well as the spike simulation in the `run` subdirectory, which first runs our system with a simple `factorial(5)` program with the `M` extension enabled, and then with the `M` extension disabled, so that our exception handler gets used.
+Both runs print the result (which should be `0x00000078`), followed by the CSR `minstret`, the number of retired instructions, which should be `0x00000057` in the first run where multiplication is implemented in (spike-simulated) "hardware", and considerably higher, `0x00000313`, in the second run where multiplication is implemented by our trap handler.

 ### Code Reading Guide